mig4ng/2min.pink/README.md

 - Ads and other distractions free.

 ## Objectives
-- Reach as many people as possible (going viral) and change the life of at least one;
+- Reach as many people as possible and change the life of at least a person;
 - Self-sustaining project, monetize it somehow and use the money to reach more people;

+## Why pink?
+Because it is my favorite color and it was cheap.

 ## Project setup
 ```